Profit and Loss Definition

 9. Determining the Net Profit

-The bottom line of your profit and loss sheet will include the net profit of your business.
+The bottom line of your profit and loss statement will include the net profit of your business.
 Calculating net profit is straightforward.
 Subtract taxes and all expenses from the operating profit.

 Profit and Loss Statement Example